hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

     -   operatorId - account id on network 'x.y.z' format
     -   operatorKey - account private key, to be used for signing transaction and client identification #Be careful with showing this, do not check this value in.
     -   subscribeDelay - number of seconds to wait before subscribing.
+    -   existingTopicNum - a pre existing default topic number that can be used when no topicId is specified in a test.
+Used initially by @SubscribeOnly test

 (Recommended) Options can be set by creating your own configuration file with the above properties.
 This allows for multiple files per env.
 The following command will help to point out which file to use
 `./mvnw integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@Acceptance" -Dspring.config.name=application-testnet`